Rome Food Guide 2026: 15+ Must-Try Dishes & Where to Eat Them

 Gelato

 With its slow churn process at a higher temperature, gelato has a more intense flavor and denser texture than ice cream.
-My favorite flavor is the nocciola which is a light hazelnut and cream flavor similar to but as overpowering as Nutella.
-I also love pistaccio and for those who want to feel like a kid again try Stracciatella which is a fancy name for vanilla with chocolate chip shavings.
+My favorite flavor is the nocciola which is a light hazelnut and cream flavor similar to but not as overpowering as Nutella.
+I also love pistachio and for those who want to feel like a kid again try Stracciatella which is a fancy name for vanilla with chocolate chip shavings.

 Places to try: Il Gelato di San Crispino, Verde Pistacchio, Gelato g Italiano, Flor Gelato